jedlejedi/DevelopingDataProductsProject/ExploratoryChartCreatorPitch.md

 The application is very simple.
 Using the controls on the left hand side you can:
 - select which dataset you want use
 - select which variables you want to plot
-- elect the color of the markers
+- select the color of the markers
 - specify whether you want a regression line to be plotted

-The application will automatically update the chart everytie one of the input is changed.
+The application will automatically update the chart every time one of the input is changed.

 Calcuations
 ========================================================

-The application also fits a linear model through the selected variable and display the calculated coefficients below the charts.
-The code sample below shows the calculation performed using the mtcars dataset as an example when the mpg and wt variable are selected.
+The application also fits a linear model through the selected variables and displays the calculated coefficients below the charts.
+The code sample below shows the calculations performed using the mtcars dataset as an example when the mpg and wt variables are selected.

 ```r